 The definitions in OAR 340-200-0020 and this rule apply to OAR 340-244-9000 through 9090.
 If the same term is defined in this rule and 340-200-0020, the definition in this rule applies to this division.

-(1) “Colored Art Glass Manufacturer” or “CAGM” means a facility that meets the applicability requirements in OAR 340-244-9000 and refers to the owner or operator of such a facility when the context requires.
+(1) “Colored Art Glass Manufacturer” or “CAGM” means a facility described in subsection (a) or (b) and refers to the owner or operator of such a facility when the context requires.
+For the purpose of this definition, the process of manufacturing glass involves mixing raw materials or a combination of raw materials and cullet and heating the mixture until the components of the mixture melt and form glass.
+Manufacturing glass does not include reheating one or more previously manufactured glasses to the point where the glass is soft enough for glassworking operations, such as kilnwork, lampwork, fusing or glassblowing.

+(a) A facility that manufactures any amount of colored glass from raw materials, or a combination of raw materials and cullet, for use in art, architecture, interior design and other similar decorative applications, or

+(b) A facility that manufactures any amount of colored glass products from raw materials, or a combination of raw materials and cullet, for use by colored glass manufacturers for use in art, architecture, interior design and other similar decorative applications.

 (2) “Chromium III” means chromium in the +3 oxidation state, also known as trivalent chromium.

 (3) “Chromium VI” means chromium in the +6 oxidation state, also known as hexavalent chromium.

-(4) “Chromium”, without a following roman numeral, means total chromium.
+(4) “Chromium”, without a following roman numeral, means chromium in any oxidation state.

 (5) “Controlled” means the glass-making furnace emissions are treated by an emission control device approved by DEQ.

 (6) “Cullet” means recycled glass that is mixed with raw materials and charged to a glass-making furnace to produce glass.
-Cullet does not include glass materials that contain metal HAPs in amounts that materially affect the color of the finished product and that are used as coloring agents; such materials are considered raw materials.
+Cullet does not include glass materials that meet the definition of raw materials.
 Cullet is not considered to be a raw material.

 (7) “Emission control device” means control device as defined in OAR 340 Division 200.

+(8) “Fuel-heated glass-making furnace” means a glass-making furnace that derives all or part of its heat input from the combustion of a fuel.

-(8) “Glass-making furnace” means a refractory-lined vessel in which raw materials are charged and melted at high temperature to produce molten glass.
+(9) “Glass-making furnace” means a refractory-lined vessel in which raw materials are charged and melted at high temperature to produce molten glass.

-(9) “Metal HAP” means arsenic, cadmium, chromium, lead, manganese or nickel in any form, such as the pure metal, in compounds or mixed with other materials.
+(10) “Glass-making HAP” or “glass-making HAPs” means any of the following HAPs in any form, such as the pure element, in compounds or mixed with other materials:arsenic, cadmium, chromium, cobalt, lead, manganese, nickel and selenium.

-(10) “Raw material” means:
+(11) “Raw material” means:

-(a) Substances that are intentionally added to a glass manufacturing batch and melted in glass-making furnace to produce glass, including but not limited to:
+(a) Substances that are intentionally added to a glass manufacturing batch and melted in a glass-making furnace to produce glass, including but not limited to:

 (A) Minerals, such as silica sand, limestone, and dolomite;